wgseligman/GramsSim/GramsDataObj/README.md

 from one file to another as the friend trees are created in subsequent programs in the analysis chain (such as [GramsDetSim](./GramsDetSim)).

+As of Jun-2024, an EventID object identifies a single simulated particle, but that may change.
+One point made by Georgia Karagiorgi:
+Don't limit an "event" to be a single particle.
+As we begin to incorporate overlays and pile-up in the analysis, the "EventID" may refer to a trigger window or something similar.

 ### grams::MCTrackList

 This data object contains the "MC Truth" information for the particle tracks produced